freehal/freehal.github.io/index.md

 **After more than 6 years of (mostly) active development, the project has been discontinued in 2012.**

+The source code is available under the [Gnu GPL v3](license.html), or any later version.

 ## Try it out

 <div class="screenshot_float"><img src="screenshots/parsetree.png" style="width: 400px; height: 169px;" /></div>